Al-Mansur: Execution of Abu Muslim and aftermath

-Fearing the power of the Abbasid army general Abu Muslim, who gained in popularity among the people, al-Mansur carefully planned his assassination.
+Fearing the increasing power of the Abbasid general Abu Muslim, who had gained popularity among the people, al-Mansur carefully planned his assassination.
 Abu Muslim was conversing with the Caliph when, at an appointed signal, four (some sources say five) of his guards rushed in and fatally wounded the general.
 John Aikin, in his work General Biography, narrates that Mansur, not content with the assassination, committed "outrages on the dead body, and kept it several days in order to glut his eyes with the spectacle."

-The Execution of Abu Muslim caused uproars throughout the province of Khorasan.
-In 755 Sunpadh an Iranian nobleman from the House of Karen, led a revolt against al-Mansur, taking the cities of Nishapur, Qumis, and Ray.
-In Ray, he seized the treasuries of Abu Muslim.
+The execution of Abu Muslim caused uproar throughout the province of Khorasan.
+In 755 Sunpadh, an Iranian nobleman from the House of Karen, led a revolt against al-Mansur, taking the cities of Nishapur, Qumis, and Ray.
+In Ray, he seized the treasures of Abu Muslim.
 He gained many supporters from Jibal and Tabaristan, including the Dabuyid ruler, Khurshid, who was paid with money from the treasures.
-Al-Mansur ordered a force of 10,000 under Abbasid commander Jahwar ibn Marrar al-lijli to march without delay to Khorasan to fight the rebellion.
-Sunpadh was defeated and Khorasan reclaimed by the Abbasids.
+Al-Mansur ordered a force of 10,000 under Abbasid commander Jahwar ibn Marrar al-lijli to march without delay to Khorasan to put down the rebellion.
+Sunpadh was defeated, and Khorasan was reclaimed by the Abbasids.

-Al-Mansur sent an official to take inventory of the spoils collected from the battle as a precautionary measure against acquisition by his army.
-Angered by al-Mansur's avarice, general Jahwar gained support from his troops for his plans to split the treasures evenly, and revolted against the caliph.
-This raised alarm in the caliph's court and al-Mansur ordered Mohammad ibn Ashar to march towards Khorasan.
+Al-Mansur sent an official to take inventory of the spoils collected from the battle as a precautionary measure against its distribution to the army.
+Angered by al-Mansur's avarice, Jahwar gained support from his troops for his plans to split the treasures evenly, and revolted against the caliph.
+This raised alarm in the caliph's court, and al-Mansur ordered Mohammad ibn Ashar to march towards Khorasan.
 Jahwar, knowing his troops were at a disadvantage, retired to Isfahan and fortified in preparation.
-Mohammad's army pressed the rebel forces and Jahwar fled to Azerbaijan.
+Mohammad's army pressed the rebel forces, and Jahwar fled to Azerbaijan.
 Jahwar's forces were defeated, but he escaped Mohammad's pursuit.
 This campaign lasted from 756 to 762 CE (138 to 144 AH).
+In 759, al-Mansur sent an army under his generals Abu al-Khaṣīb Marzuq and Khazim ibn Khuzayma to Tabaristan to punish Khurshid for his support of Sunpadh.
+Khurshid was defeated and Abu al-Khasib was appointed as the governor of the region.

 After relieving former vizier ibn Attiya al-Bahili, al-Mansur transferred his duties to Abu Ayyub al-Muriyani from Khuzestan.
-Abu Ayyub was previously a secretary to Sulayman ibn Habib ibn al-Muhallab, who in the past, had condemned al-Mansur to be whipped and flogged to pieces.
+Abu Ayyub had been a secretary to Sulayman ibn Habib ibn al-Muhallab, who in the past had condemned al-Mansur to be flogged.
 Abu Ayyub had rescued al-Mansur from this punishment.
 Nevertheless, after appointing him as vizier, al-Mansur suspected Abu Ayyub of various crimes, including extortion and treachery, which led to the latter's assassination.
-The vacant secretary role was granted to Aban ibn Sadaqa until the death of the caliph al-Mansur.
+The secretary role was granted to Aban ibn Sadaqa until the death of the caliph al-Mansur.